Probate Q&A Series

 Pay Debts, Taxes, and Expenses

-After the creditor period ends, the personal representative reviews and pays valid claims, final medical bills, funeral expenses, and estate taxes.
+After the creditor period ends, the personal representative reviews and pays valid claims, final medical bills, funeral expenses, and taxes.
 Federal estate tax may apply for larger estates, and North Carolina imposes no state inheritance tax, but income taxes may still be due.

 Distribute Remaining Assets and Close the Estate